Showdown with ADHD

 Setting goals and finishing long-term projects can get stalled when the planning isn’t right.
 Keeping a journal can help identify where obstacles start and productivity ends.

 The project seemed simple.
 Choose two goals to complete in one month.
 Work toward meeting those goals — and only those goals — and take notes on the obstacles I encounter.
-This was my stand against attention deficit hyperactivity disorder (ADD/ADHD) — my showdown at high noon.
+This was my stand against attention deficit disorder (ADHD or ADD) — my showdown at high noon.
 I live in the West.
 I had my butt handed to me, though, by a wagonload of nitroglycerin pulled by a team of hyperactive horses.

 Goal One: Finish the first draft of a picture book, so that I can shelve it and focus on my novel before an upcoming writers’ conference.
 Goal Two: Finish the designs for a client’s website and get them approved.